 That two-step conversion introduces a second variable.
 A USD-denominated claim moves only with BTC price.
 A EUR-denominated claim moves with BTC price and with EUR/USD.
 If BTC rises 10% in USD terms while the EUR strengthens 5% against the dollar, the BTC-equivalent of a USD claim falls roughly 9%, while the BTC-equivalent of a EUR claim falls roughly 5%.
 The compression behavior diverges.

-The divergence is not large at any single moment for a $0.91B series in an $11.33B stack.
+The divergence is not large at any single moment for a $0.81B series in a $13.39B stack.
 The mechanism still matters, because the framework is built to absorb it without modification.
 CEBE recalculates STRE's BTC-equivalent claim at every snapshot using the prevailing FX rate at that snapshot.
 The compounding dimension is captured automatically.
 FD BPS sees none of this because FD BPS does not see STRE at all.

 The mechanism STRE illustrates applies across the BTCTC universe.
 Metaplanet's MERCURY bonds are JPY-denominated, with the yen's ongoing weakness against the dollar adding a second compression layer that runs in the same direction as BTC appreciation.
 H100 Group's convertible bonds are SEK-denominated, with similar Nordic-currency dynamics.
 Capital B's OCAs occupy a separate category entirely: the convertibles are EUR-denominated for accounting purposes, with the redemption mechanics tied to BTC.
 The BTC-indexed redemption produces a static drag profile across BTC prices rather than the compression-as-BTC-rises behavior that fiat-denominated claims exhibit.
 That distinction was confirmed by Capital B board director Alexandre Laizet in direct response to the framework's earlier classification work, and it is the cleanest illustration in the universe of why claim denomination is a structural feature of CEBE and not a footnote to it.